mcgfeller/py-schemas/definitions.md

 # Definitions

+These defintions should be minumal in the sense that they do not prescribe an implementation.

 ## Schema and Elements
 - A *Schema* is a collection of elements.
 -- The Schema itself may or may not have properties indepenent of its elements